 Josh Balber has nearly 20 years of communications experience, working extensively with nonprofit performing arts and educational organizations to strategically communicate their institutional messages, new initiatives, and unique programs to the media and to key stakeholders.

-Since joining Resnicow and Associates, Josh has provided strategic communications and media relations for some of the country’s leading cultural institutions, including The Apollo Theater, Brooklyn Public Library and Park Avenue Armory.
-He also provides strategic counsel to Theater of War Productions and off-Broadway’s MCC Theater as it prepares to move into its first permanent home in its 30+ year history, and he oversaw the international communications campaign for Siegel Auction Galleries' record-breaking sale of the William H. Gross United States Treasures stamp collection.
+Since joining Resnicow and Associates, Josh has provided strategic communications and media relations for some of the country’s leading cultural institutions, including the Apollo Theater, Brooklyn Public Library and Park Avenue Armory.
+He also provided strategic counsel to Theater of War Productions and off-Broadway’s MCC Theater as it moved to its first permanent home in its 30+ year history, and he oversaw the international communications campaign for Siegel Auction Galleries' record-breaking sale of the William H. Gross United States Treasures stamp collection.

 Prior to the Foundation, Josh served as assistant vice president and senior director of communications for the New Jersey Performing Arts Center (NJPAC), one of the country’s top 10 performing arts centers.
 During his decade at NJPAC, he oversaw external, internal, executive leadership, and government communications.
 He raised the institution’s profile nationally and regionally—spotlighting hundreds of classical, jazz, world, and popular music concerts; dance, theater, and family performances; special events; and philanthropic, educational and real estate initiatives—and was a liaison with local and state government officials and the arts and culture lobby.
 He also created and oversaw the Center’s social media strategies.